Octopus Inspired Optimization (OIO): A Hierarchical Framework for Navigating Protein Fitness Landscapes: Introduction

 In recent years, deep learning methods, such as Protein Language Models (PLMs), have revolutionized protein engineering by serving as powerful surrogate fitness models or efficient sequence generators \cite{gelman2025biophysics, qiu2023artificial, brandes2022proteinbert, xu2020deep}.
 However, they are not optimization algorithms themselves; they leave a critical gap, as the fundamental challenge remains: how to efficiently guide the sequence search to find optimal solutions in the vast sequence space \cite{xu2020deep, nikolados2023deep, wu2021protein}.
 This is precisely where a more powerful search strategy is needed.
 Nature, through millennia of evolution, provides a perfect blueprint for such a strategy in the octopus.
 An octopus's brain formulates a global foraging plan, while its eight semi-autonomous arms act as independent, coordinated teams to explore, sense, and capture prey in parallel \cite{zullo2019motor, sivitilli2023mechanisms, hochner2006octopus}.
 This remarkable fusion of \textit{centralized global planning} and \textit{decentralized parallel execution} provides an ideal model for overcoming the exploration-exploitation dilemma inherent in protein fitness landscapes.

 Inspired by this biological blueprint, we introduce the Octopus Inspired Optimization (OIO), a novel metaheuristic algorithm that mimics this unique neural architecture.
 Our core contributions are twofold: 1) We propose a new algorithmic paradigm whose structure is naturally suited for solving complex combinatorial problems like protein sequence optimization.
 2) We comprehensively validate OIO's performance through a three-tiered experimental framework: demonstrating its real-world efficacy on a protein design benchmark, confirming its structural fit with a classical landscape model, and verifying its robust underlying optimization engine on a standard benchmark suite.
-This work positions OIO as a powerful new tool for computational protein engineering, its advantages are demonstrated by systematically outperforming a comprehensive and diverse suite of algorithms, including both time-tested classic strategies and state-of-the-art metaheuristics from the last two years.
+This work positions OIO as a powerful new tool not just for protein engineering, but for a broader range of optimization challenges in computational \textbf{drug discovery} and \textbf{personalized medicine}.
+Its advantages are demonstrated by systematically outperforming a comprehensive and diverse suite of algorithms, including both time-tested classic strategies and state-of-the-art metaheuristics from the last two years.